mikemattner/macos-system-setup/README.md

 * [Pliim, for distration free presentations](https://zehfernandes.github.io/pliim/)

 ## Installation
-`source boostrap.sh`
+Navigate to your repo in terminal and type `source boostrap.sh` which should automatically run you through the setup.

 ## Credits
-Thanks to [Mathias](https://github.com/mathiasbynens/dotfiles) and his sensible defaults.
+Thanks to [Mathias](https://github.com/mathiasbynens/dotfiles) and his sensible defaults, as well as the [article](https://medium.com/@webprolific/getting-started-with-dotfiles-43c3602fd789) by Lars Kappert for bringing this all to my attention.
+Also checkout [GitHub does dotfiles](https://dotfiles.github.io/).

-My setup is pretty light in comparison.
-You won't find a lot of value here.
+My setup is pretty light in comparison to most of these, but if you find any value here feel free to modify for your needs.